Modules in the first year

-At the end of your second year there is the possibility of taking a year out to gain work experience, by securing a placement in, for example, the pharmaceutical industry.
-You may also opt to undertake a summer research project, which takes place during the summer in between your second and third years, either within the College, for which funding is available, or abroad.
-After summer research projects have taken place you will present your findings at a student symposium through conference-style posters.
+At the end of your second year there is the possibility of taking a year out to gain work experience, by securing a placement.
+If you opted to undertake a summer research project, you will present your findings at a student symposium through conference-style posters.
 This event is a great way for students to showcase their hard work and findings, gaining valuable research experience along the way.

 During your third year you will specialise further by selecting a single taught option from over 10 specialist modules in a wide range of subject areas, including different aspects of neuroscience, cancer, virology, cardiovascular science, pharmacology, endocrinology, stem cell biology, ageing and immunology.
 You will learn about the latest findings and be exposed to advanced research techniques, guided by internationally recognised experts in these fields.
 You will then undertake a compulsory module in Experimental Data Interpretation that re-enforces your statistical knowledge to handle the analysis of large data sets.

 These taught options lead on to a translational research module which is underpinned by understanding the legislative process required when moving treatments from the bench to the bedside.
 This module has a substantial practical element, requiring you to demonstrate advanced competencies within the laboratory and to demonstrate and acquire a Good Clinical Laboratory Certificate.
 The final module in year 3 is the Global Challenge, allowing team work to develop your creativity and innovative thinking to resolve a biomedical issue using modern technology.

 - Global Challenge - 20 credits

 - Translational Research - 50 credits